-- 23.1 Holders of a Foundation Certificate will understand the basic theories and concepts of a subject field necessary for embarking upon a study of that subject at a higher education level.
-Through this, they will have demonstrated competency in a range of basic communication and learning skills. - 23.2 Due to the Professional, Statutory and Regulatory Body (PSRB) compliance or because of local custom and practice within which overseas partners operate, it is possible to offer a foundation or a diploma award rather than a foundation certificate award (subject to academic approval).
+23.1 Holders of a Foundation Certificate will understand the basic theories and concepts of a subject field necessary for embarking upon a study of that subject at a higher education level.
+Through this, they will have demonstrated competency in a range of basic communication and learning skills.

+Due to the Professional, Statutory and Regulatory Body (PSRB) compliance or because of local custom and practice within which overseas partners operate, it is possible to offer a foundation or a diploma award rather than a foundation certificate award (subject to academic approval).

-24. Foundation Degree Policy
+24. Foundation degree policy

 - 24.1 Foundations degrees (FDs) should equip students with the skills and knowledge relevant to their employment, careers aspirations and the needs of employers.
 Course teams must engage with employers at all stages of the development, delivery and review of a FD course so it is relevant to employment, work and professional needs. - 24.2 Work-based learning must be integral to a FD and flexibility of mode and delivery should underpin the development of all FD courses.
 Opportunities for a range of work-based and work-related learning must be explored by the course team when designing the new FD.
-Assessment must include elements of work-based learning

-- and work-based and work-related learning must be reflected in the outcomes for the course. - 24.3 A FD is a stand-alone award; however, they are designed to provide opportunities for students to progress to further academic study. - 24.4 All FDs must have an articulated progression route to an Honours degree, typically into the final year with the time required to complete the qualification being comparable to that involved in a traditional bachelor's programme. - 24.5 Progression routes should be identified at the outline stage of the business evaluation process. - 24.6 Unless progression is from an NTU-delivered FD, all agreed progression routes should be documented formally in an Advanced Standing Agreement (ASA) signed by the Deputy Vice-Chancellor (Academic Development & Performance) and the associated college Principal. - 24.7 The progression arrangement should align the courses as closely as possible to achieve a single framework of progression.
+Assessment must include elements of work-based learning and work-based and work-related learning must be reflected in the outcomes for the course. - 24.3 A FD is a stand-alone award; however, they are designed to provide opportunities for students to progress to further academic study. - 24.4 All FDs must have an articulated progression route to an Honours degree, typically into the final year with the time required to complete the qualification being comparable to that involved in a traditional bachelor's programme. - 24.5 Progression routes should be identified at the outline stage of the business evaluation process. - 24.6 Unless progression is from an NTU-delivered FD, all agreed progression routes should be documented formally in an Advanced Standing Agreement (ASA) signed by the Deputy Vice-Chancellor (Academic Development & Performance) and the associated college Principal. - 24.7 The progression arrangement should align the courses as closely as possible to achieve a single framework of progression.
 Entry onto an honours degree should not be conditional upon either a bridging course or module result. - 24.8 Prior to starting their honours studies, progressing FD student may attend classes designed to improve skills such as: - a.
 Critical and analytical approaches; - b.
 Independent study skills; - c.
 Statistical analysis; - d.
 Dissertation preparation and writing. - 24.9 The improvement of the future alignment of the two courses should be considered during the lifetime of the progression arrangement.
 The following points of good practice should be considered: - a.
-Alignment between learning outcomes from the FD to those of Levels 4 and 5 of the honours degree, allowing direct progression to Level 6; - b.
-Consideration of the differences in learning experiences and study approaches; - c.
+Alignment between learning outcomes from the FD to those of levels 4 and 5 of the honours degree, allowing direct progression to level 6; - b.
+Consideration of the differences in learning experiences and study approaches;

+c.
 Consideration of the differences in access to resources.

-Readers should consult additional FD QH Supplements:

-- Please see QH Supplement 3A for more information about the requirements for foundation degrees; - Please see QH Supplement PS3 for more information about the requirements for foundation degree progression.
+Readers should consult additional FD QH Supplements: QHS 3A Requirements for foundation degrees; QHS PS3 Requirements for foundation degree progression.

-25. Higher National Awards Policy
+25. Higher National Awards policy